agualis/asalto-cypress/README.md

 *Tip: You can use simulate mouse + click events or directly use the range slider under the image to crop.

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise4-solved) for the final solution.
+Checkout the [Exercise4-solved](https://github.com/agualis/asalto-cypress/tree/Exercise4-solved) for the final solution.

 ## EXERCISE 5:
 Test that a user can signin/login with her personal gmail account.

 *Tip: when you aren't logged in as superadmin, you will find a

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise5-solved) for the final solution.
+Checkout the [Exercise5-solved](https://github.com/agualis/asalto-cypress/tree/Exercise5-solved) for the final solution.

 ## EXERCISE 6:

 Check that every tested feature works in mobile screens.

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise6-solved) for the final solution.
+Checkout the [Exercise6-solved](https://github.com/agualis/asalto-cypress/tree/Exercise6-solved) for the final solution.

 ## EXERCISE 7: Final Boss